THE BRAIN – BIOCHEMICAL BACKGROUND

 In severe cases of abstinence, the symptoms resemble those of a patient with Parkinson’s disease, which occurs when the body has too little dopamine.

-Understanding this process, it is no wonder that ”sugar rats” also run an increased risk of becoming alcoholics and addicts, sugar is a “gateway” drug.
-Ever since childhood, their brain has reacted differently to sugar, which caused a ”rebuilding” of the brain’s reward system.
-The “shortcut” has become a big trail.
+Understanding this process, it is no wonder that ”sugar rats” also run an increased risk of becoming alcoholics and addicts – sugar is a gateway drug.
+Ever since childhood, their brains have reacted differently to sugar, which caused a rebuilding of the brain’s reward system.
+The shortcut has become a big trail.
 The sweets are the first step on the road to heavier drugs – and therefore they are often the last and hardest drug to get rid of.